API

 >>> torch.linalg.norm(y-sgp.post_mean(x))/torch.linalg.norm(y)

->>> z = torch.rand((2**8,d),generator=rng)
+>>> z = torch.rand((2**8,d),generator=rng).to(device)

 >>> pcov = sgp.post_cov(x,z)